Franklin D. Roosevelt: Wartime conferences

-Roosevelt coined the term "Four Policemen" to refer to the "Big Four" Allied powers of World War II: the United States, the United Kingdom, the Soviet Union, and China.
+Roosevelt coined the term "Four Policemen" to refer to the "Big Four" Allied powers of World War II: the US, the United Kingdom, the Soviet Union, and China.
 The "Big Three" of Roosevelt, Winston Churchill, and Soviet leader Joseph Stalin, together with Chinese Generalissimo Chiang Kai-shek, cooperated informally on a plan in which American and British troops concentrated in the West; Soviet troops fought on the Eastern front; and Chinese, British and American troops fought in Asia and the Pacific.
-The United States also continued to send aid via the Lend-Lease program to the Soviet Union and other countries.
-The Allies formulated strategy in a series of high-profile conferences as well as by contact through diplomatic and military channels.
 Beginning in May 1942, the Soviets urged an Anglo-American invasion of German-occupied France to divert troops from the Eastern front.
-Concerned that their forces were not yet ready, Churchill and Roosevelt decided to delay such an invasion until at least 1943 and instead focus on a landing in North Africa, known as Operation Torch.
+Churchill and Roosevelt decided to delay such an invasion until at least 1943 and instead focus on a landing in North Africa, known as Operation Torch.

 In November 1943, Roosevelt, Churchill, and Stalin met to discuss strategy and post-war plans at the Tehran Conference, where Roosevelt met Stalin for the first time.
-Britain and the United States committed to opening a second front against Germany in 1944, while Stalin committed to entering the war against Japan at an unspecified date.
+Britain and the US committed to opening a second front against Germany in 1944, while Stalin committed to entering the war against Japan at an unspecified date.
 Subsequent conferences at Bretton Woods and Dumbarton Oaks established the framework for the post-war international monetary system and the United Nations, an intergovernmental organization similar to the failed League of Nations.
-Taking up the Wilsonian mantle, Roosevelt pushed the establishment of the United Nations as his highest postwar priority.
-Roosevelt expected it would be controlled by Washington, Moscow, London and Beijing, and would resolve all major world problems.
+Roosevelt pushed the establishment of the United Nations as his highest postwar priority; he expected it would be controlled by Washington, Moscow, London and Beijing, and would resolve all major world problems.